Event date is 25th November 2017.

 Running shoes (trail runners or ordinary runners), Hydration pack or water bottle, Energy snacks, Windproof top, Hat or Buff ®.
 Participants must be aware that weather conditions in the mountains can change and deteriorate rapidly and should bring appropriate clothing to keep them warm in any adverse weather.
 It is also recommended that all competitors undertake a training program in the months leading up to this event to ensure the day is as memorable as possible.

 3) Where is the parking area for the event?

-There will be Parking locations at the Start/Finish area at the old Glencullen Golf Club and we encourage carpooling and use of public transport.
+There will be Parking locations at the Start/Finish area at Glencullen Adventure Park and we encourage carpooling and use of public transport.

 4) Where is the event registration area?

-Registration location will be in the old Glencullen Golf Club, D18, just up the road from Johnny Fox’s.
+Registration location will be in Glencullen Adventure Park, D18, just up the road from Johnny Fox’s.
 There will be important welcome and safety briefings for all participants that will cover safety, the latest weather forecast, logistical considerations and other important information.
 Registration will start at 9am.

 5) What’s included in my entry fee?